OpenDDRmobi/openddr-vb/README.md

 - Visual Studio (OpenDDR.sln file works with VS 2010 or above, Community Edition is sufficient)
 - Mono Project (http://www.mono-project.com/) and MonoDevelop (http://www.monodevelop.com/)

 We currently don't provide a MonoDevelop solution, but the project layout should be compatible with it.
-And you're more than welcome to contribute solution files if you use MonDevelop (please create a JIRA ticket under https://issues.apache.org/jira/browse/DMAP/component/12323107 ".NET Client" and attach your files)
+And you're more than welcome to contribute solution files if you use MonDevelop (please create an issue under https://github.com/OpenDDRmobi/openddr-vb/issues and attach your files or propose a Pull Request)

 # Run